Skip to content

 stream->stop(); // Stops the output thread and closes the connection

 The device is also automatically stopped when the ViiperDevice is destroyed.
+The VIIPER server automatically removes the device when the stream is closed after a short timeout.

 Generated Constants and Maps